 In 2018, the Canadian federal government enacted the GGPPA which established a national carbon-pricing regime requiring each province to implement a price on carbon of \$10 per tonne of CO2e in 2018, escalating by \$10 each year, to an ultimate carbon price of \$50 per tonne of CO2e in 2022.
 This regime (the "Federal Backstop") allows provinces some flexibility in structuring their carbon price regimes with cap and trade, carbon tax or output-based pricing systems, all being acceptable methods for implementing such carbon pricing.
 To the extent each province implements a carbon pricing system that meets the stringency requirements of the GGPPA, the GGPPA will not apply.
-However, if such a provincial pricing system is not implemented, or does not meet the stringency requirements of the GGPPA, the Federal Backstop applies in full to Manitoba, Nunavut, and Yukon, while the Federal Backstop applies in part to Alberta, Ontario and Saskatchewan.
+However, if such a provincial pricing system is not implemented, or does not meet the stringency requirements of the GGPPA, the GGOOA will apply in that jurisdiction to the extent of such deficiency (the "Federal Backstop").
+As of January 2024, the Federal Backstop applies in full to Manitoba, Nunavut, and Yukon, while the Federal Backstop applies in part to Alberta, Ontario and Saskatchewan.
 These provincial programs are expected to continue to be deemed to meet the stringency requirement of the GGPPA.